elvis-pan/elvis-pan.github.io/_posts/2021-01-26-coursereview.md

 ---
 layout: post
 title: Course Review
-date:   2021-01-27 00:00:00
+date:   2021-01-26 00:00:00
 description: Reviews of the courses.
 ---
+My goal: B.S. in CS, a machine learning concentration, a mathematical sciences minor, and maybe a computer graphics concentration if possible.

 My background: I started taking casual Math Olympiad training starting from elementary school, so I have a pretty solid background in discrete math.
 No prior knowledge of college-level math, except basic calculus and matrix.
 Programming experiences are mostly in machine learning using Python or MATLAB, never done any systems programming or software engineering.

-I plan to do a B.S. in CS, a machine learning concentration, a computer graphics concentration, and a mathematical sciences minor.

 ## Freshman
 ### Fall 2019